Marriage Communication – The Ultimate Complete Guide to Creating a Strong, Long-Lasting Relationship

 So, the state of my body-mind conveys much more than the words I use.

-I can say “Babe, have you seen my bag?” in a tone of voice that conveys impatience, because I’m late for work, and she might think I’m upset at her.
+I can say “Babe, have you seen my bag?” in a manner that conveys impatience, because I’m late for work, and she might think I’m upset at her.

-Probably, if I say the same words with a soft tone of voice (or explain my state of mind), she will understand it as a simple inquiry and be more willing to help me.
+Probably, if I say the same words with a softer tone of voice (or explain my state of mind), she will understand it as a simple inquiry and be more willing to help me.

 Is Communication Important in Marriage, and the Amazing Outcome of Putting in the Work